 The Wall has no gates anywhere, simply a few tunnels cut through it that are secured by heavy iron bars and massive chains that must be unlocked.
 They are sealed with ice and stone wherever castles have been abandoned or in times of danger.

 The Night's Watch permits the forest to come no closer than half a mile to the Wall.
 However, over time the places where abandoned Castles stand, the forest has crept back closer.
 The top of the wall is studded with catapults and cranes.
 The galleys of Eastwatch patrol the Bay of Seals in part to catch smugglers who bypass the wall through the sea and trade weapons to the wildlings and to the west the mountains and deep river Gorge, make the terrain impassable for all but small groups of raiders.

 The Night's Watch raised nineteen castles to guard the hundred leagues of the Wall, however they had never manned more than seventeen at one time.
 Over the last three hundred years, as the manpower of the Watch has dropped, most of these castles have been abandoned; "the ghost castles" as some have come to call them.
-During the event of A Game of Thrones only three castles remain in use.

-Before the current phase of the Conflict beyond the wall, only three castles remain in use, though sometimes a larger force will be sent to one of the abandoned castles for a fortnight or a moon's turn as well, which was suggested by the First Ranger, Benjen Stark.
+Before the current phase of the Conflict Beyond the Wall, only three castles remain in use, though sometimes a larger force will be sent to one of the abandoned castles for a fortnight or a moon's turn as well, which was suggested by the First Ranger, Benjen Stark.
 The manned castles are:

 The Wall provides a tremendous tactical advantage to its defenders, enabling a small group to hold off a much larger force.
 Defenders are generally beyond the range of bow shot or catapult and in turn rely on archery, catapult and dropped objects to deter an assault.
 In particular, barrels containing rocks frozen in ice are effective in dispersing a mass charge.